AlexRzehak/Teamprojekt-2019-Rzehak-Scholl-Zimmermann/week5_smarter_bots.md

             if distance >= robot.radius or sub_from_v >= new_position[4]:
                 break

-            # if there is a collision reduce v by one and try again (backtracing)
+            # if there is a collision reduce v by one and try again (backtracking)
             else:
                 sub_from_v += 1

-        # return the amount of backtracing (0 if no collision) and the closest position that is collision free
+        # return the amount of backtracking (0 if no collision) and the closest position that is collision free
         return sub_from_v, new_position_col
 ```
 ## Test for every tile and take the biggest step back